sous-chefs/aws/README.md

 #### Properties:
 - `aws_secret_access_key`, `aws_access_key` and optionally `aws_session_token` - passed to `Opscode::AWS:Ec2` to authenticate, required, unless using IAM roles for authentication.

+### secondary_ip.rb
+This feature is available only to instances in EC2-VPC.
+It allows you to assign multiple private IP addresses to a network interface.

+#### Actions:

+- `assign` - Assign a private IP to the instance.
+- `unassign` - Unassign a private IP from the instance.

+#### Properties:

+- `aws_secret_access_key`, `aws_access_key` and optionally `aws_session_token` - passed to `Opscode::AWS:Ec2` to authenticate, required, unless using IAM roles for authentication.
+- `ip` - the private IP address.
+If none is given on assignment, will assign a random IP in the subnet.
+- `interface` - the network interface to assign the IP to.
+If none is given, uses the default interface.
+- `timeout` - connection timeout for EC2 API.

 ## Usage
 The following examples assume that the recommended data bag item has been created and that the following has been included at the top of the recipe where they are used.